shwetajoshi-15/discoAnt_all_repo/README.md

 The repository is under-construction.

-**Prepare FASTA files in a folder** Date_of_sequencing.barcode01.fa - e.g. 2019_12_16.barcode01.fa
+**Prepare FASTA files in a folder** Date_of_sequencing.barcode01.fa (e.g. 2019_12_16.barcode01.fa)

 1. git clone repository
 2. cd discoAnt
-3. Change discoAnt_params.txt
-4. bash discoAnt_setup.sh
+3. Update discoAnt_params.txt with - Gene name, start and end coordinates and strands
+4. Update discoAnt_params.txt with - path to FASTA folder and discoAnt folder
+5. When running the pipeline for the first time - bash discoAnt_setup.sh
-5. conda activate discoAnt.env
+6. conda activate discoAnt.env
-6. cd /path/to/folder/discoAnt/programs/cDNA_Cupcake
+7. cd /path/to/folder/discoAnt/programs/cDNA_Cupcake
-7. python setup.py build
+8. python setup.py build
-8. python setup.py install
+9. python setup.py install
-9. Submit discoAnt.sh in the appropriate submission script
+10. Submit discoAnt.sh in the appropriate submission script

 ## What does discoAnt do?